lislis/pigarus/README.md

 # Pigarus

 Help the flying pig Pigarus get close to the sun!
+With your own breath!

 ![Pigarus gif](assets/pigarus.gif)